 Freezes and Freeze Protection

-Freezes during February, March, and April are a much greater problem for Florida blueberry growers than was anticipated 20 years ago.
-The shift away from rabbiteye blueberries toward early-ripening southern highbush cultivars has significantly increased the potential for crop losses from late winter and early spring freezes.
-Currently, if some method of freeze protection is not employed, freezes during flowering and early fruit development remain the greatest threat to southern highbush blueberry production in Florida.
+The development and use of early-ripening southern highbush cultivars in Florida have significantly increased the potential for crop losses from late winter and early spring freezes.
+Currently, if some method of freeze protection is not employed, freezes during flowering and early fruit development remain one of the greatest threats to southern highbush blueberry production in Florida.

 Dew point is the temperature at which water vapor in the air condenses and is a good indication of the water vapor content of the air.
 The dew point is important because water vapor slows the rate of temperature drop during a freeze.
 A low dew point is always worse than a high dew point.
 Dry air loses heat faster after sunset.
 Water vapor in all levels of the atmosphere radiates heat to the earth’s surface and partially offsets the heat being lost by radiation from the ground.
 Moist air increases the amount of frost formed and increases the amount of latent heat released in the field at night.
 If the air is very dry and there is not much wind, flowers can become several degrees colder than the air, and low humidity increases evaporative cooling when irrigation is run.